nkapu/handlers/doc/assembly-planning.md

 ## 00:25 6.
 Hack the Windows

 * Did you know you have candy crush soda saga in your windows?
-* What url handlers i do have in my gaming pc?
+* What URL handlers i do have in my gaming pc?

 ## 00:30 7.
 FIXME

-* what url handlers I do have in my computer
+* what URL handlers I do have in my computer

 ## 00:35 8.
 Grand Final